 When you’re looking to buy an air purifier, you’re undoubtedly going to find two major competing types of technologies:

 Both types of products have their pros and cons, which we discuss in another article here, but the truth remains the same for each device – they can’t destroy bacteria, viruses or other pathogens.

-A UV light air filter picks up where all other types of air purifiers fail.
+A UV light air purifier picks up where all other types of air purification systems fail.

 UV lights are great feature to look for on an air cleaner because they’re the only type of technology that strips the air of contaminants that are hazardous to your health.

 A UV light purifier works by disrupting the core DNA of these pathogens.
 This prevents them from multiplying and causing you to become sick.